astropy/astropy/docs/time/index.rst

 Getting Started
 ===============

-One recommended way to use `astropy.time` is to create a |Time| object by supplying one or more input time values as well as the `time format`_ and `time scale`_ of those values.
+The usual way to use `astropy.time` is to create a |Time| object by supplying one or more input time values as well as the `time format`_ and `time scale`_ of those values.
 The input time(s) can either be a single scalar like ``"2010-01-01 00:00:00"`` or a list or a ```numpy`` array of values as shown